The MacBook Air, as it exists today, is in an odd position. With outdated hardware and a dated hardware design, it could use an update.

-Looking back further than this, the MacBook Air has received updates on an annual basis since its release in 2008, and in largely different months during those years.
-That said, June has been the most popular month for this laptop to receive upgrades.
+Over the last several years, the MacBook Air has received updates on an annual basis since its initial release in 2008, and in largely different months during those years.
+However, June has always been the most likely month to see the release of a new MacBook Air.

 MacBook Air 2018 price

 Of course, until we see an actual announcement from Apple, we know next to nothing regarding the price of the MacBook Air 2018.
 But, the wait is almost over.
 We’re fully expecting to get this information later today.